tal-amir/fswlib/README.md

 Below is a basic usage example of the `FSWEmbedding` class.

-For more examples, see the `examples/` [directory](https://github.com/tal-amir/fswlib/tree/main/examples).
+For more examples, see the `examples/` [directory](https://github.com/tal-amir/fswlib/tree/main/examples) of the GitHub repository.
 Full API documentation is available at [https://tal-amir.github.io/fswlib](https://tal-amir.github.io/fswlib).